artem-mangilev/ngx-vflow/projects/ngx-vflow-demo/src/app/categories/examples/pages/connection-validation/index.md

 # {{ NgDocPage.title }}

-`ngx-vflow` supports realtime sync validation of connections.
-Validation performs on user attempt to create new edge.
-By default, every connection is valid, but you can provide `ConnectionSettings` with `validatior` callback where you specify validation logic.
+`ngx-vflow` supports real-time synchronous validation of connections.
+Validation occurs when a user attempts to create a new edge.
+By default, every connection is valid, but you can provide a `ConnectionSettings` with a `validatior` callback where you specify the validation logic.

-For example, in this case validation passes only connection from 1 to 2 node.
-If `validator` returns `false`, `(onConnect)` even won't be called because there is no valid connection.
+For example, in this case, validation only passes connections from node 1 to node 2.
+If the `validator` returns `false`, the `(onConnect)` event won't be triggered because there is no valid connection.

 {{ NgDocActions.demo("ConnectionValidationDemoComponent", { expanded: true }) }}